MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Vim Skills Test Example Questions Answered.md

 # [[Data]] Processing

 The file seats_2019.txt is a text file containing electoral [[data]] just prior to the 2019 federal election.
-The fields in order are: name of the electorate, its’ state or territory, the initials of the party that held the seat and the margin the seat is held by.
+The fields in order are: name of the electorate, its’ [[State]] or territory, the initials of the party that held the seat and the margin the seat is held by.
 Each field is separated by a space.
 Electorates with multiword names have been hyphenated.
 Although the file has every electorate for 2019, the [[data]] is unordered.

 Note the **major** parties are :
 - ALP (Australian Labor Party) LIB (Liberal Party)